Domain hack: Other languages

 Likewise, Dutch, Swedish, and Danish speakers sometimes use .nu, because it means "now" in these languages.
 The TLD is still used by many Swedish sites, as prior to 2003 it was impossible for individuals (and difficult for organizations) to register arbitrary domains under the .se TLD.

-English words that end with the "rs" letters (cars, fixers, powers... etc.) provide means for another popular domain hack which utilizes the Serbian .RS domain extension.
+English words that end with -rs (e.g., cars, fixers, powers) provide means for another popular domain hack which utilizes the Serbian .rs ccTLD.